 The High Court is the third tier of the Irish courts system and the highest tier in which legal proceedings can be commenced.
 It has jurisdiction over civil and criminal matters and hears the more serious cases, such as trials for murder.

 Unlike the Circuit Court and District Court, the High Court is not a court of local and limited jurisdiction.
 This means that it is not restricted to hearing cases from certain areas and there is no limit to the amount of monetary damages it can award.

 Structure of the court

-The High Court consists of the President of the High Court, who is responsible for managing the operation of the whole court as well as hearing cases, and 36 ordinary judges.
+The High Court consists of the President of the High Court, who is responsible for managing the operation of the whole court as well as hearing cases, and up to 48 ordinary judges.
 The President of the Circuit Court, the President of the Court of Appeal and the Chief Justice are also judges of the High Court.

 Cases in the High Court are normally heard and decided on by 1 judge.
 However, the President of the High Court can decide to have a case heard by 3 judges in what is known as a divisional court.

 When hearing civil cases, the High Court is normally based in the Four Courts in Dublin.
 When hearing criminal cases, it is known as the Central Criminal Court and is based in the Criminal Courts of Justice in Dublin.

 The High Court also hears cases which were commenced in the High Court (not appeals from lower courts) in the following locations:

 The High Court hears appeals from the Circuit Court in civil and family law cases throughout the year in Dublin and twice a year at the following venues: